-A. Intent and authority
+A) Intent and authority

-- 1. It is the intent of the Chancellor of the Ohio Board of Regents in promulgating this rule to exclude from treatment as residents, as that term is applied here, those persons who are present in the State of Ohio primarily for the purpose of receiving the benefit of a state-supported education. - This rule is adopted pursuant to Chapter 119 of the Revised Code, and under the authority conferred upon the Chancellor of the Ohio Board of Regents by Section 3333.31 of the Revised Code.
+- 1. It is the intent of the chancellor of the Ohio department of higher education in promulgating this rule to exclude from treatment as residents, as that term is applied here, those persons who are present in the state of Ohio primarily for the purpose of receiving the benefit of a state-supported education. - 2.
+This rule is adopted pursuant to Chapter 119. of the Revised Code, and under the authority conferred upon the chancellor of the Ohio department of higher education by section 3333.31 of the Revised Code.

-B. Definitions
+B) Definitions